EdwardCalvert/lego-parts-list/README.md

 Probably overkill, but potentially useful.

+Find partslists for your model at https://brickset.com/inventories/8110-1 and download as csv.
+Save as json using https://www.convertcsv.com/csv-to-json.htm.
+Paste into the top of app.css.

+###Notice- there is no save functionality implemented yet- you may copy/paste state as you please!

 The codebase is chock-full of exciting 'features', please only use as an inspiration incubator, as it is utter garbage!